Ayya (2005 Tamil film): Release

-Ayyaa was released on 14 January 2005 on Pongal festival alongside Vijay's Thirupaachi, Prashanth's Aayudham and Dhanush's Devathaiyai Kanden.
+Ayyaa was released on 14 January 2005 on Pongal festival alongside films like Thirupaachi, Aayudham and Devathaiyai Kanden.
 The film's theatrical and satellite rights were sold to Ravichandran's Oscar Films for ₹7.25 crore at a table profit of ₹2.25 crore.

 Critical reception

 Malini Mannath of Chennai Online wrote "'Ayya' is an emotion-packed family drama worth watching."
 Visual Dasan of Kalki wrote even within the commercial formula, Ayya makes the mind heavy with high ambitions.
 Cinesouth wrote "After the debacle of his previous films, Kovil and Arul had made the director Hari to stand tall with pride.
 There are directors who would make a good screenplay out of good story and make successful movie, and there are directors who would make good screenplay from not so good story and yet make successful movies.
 But the director Hari had taken up a good story and also made effective screenplay out of it.
 He should be appreciated very much for this".

 Sify wrote "Though Hari tends to be preachy at times, he has packaged the film with essential commercial ingredients like Vadivel’s comedy track where the plight of a running a C-class theatre owner is brought out effectively.
 Added to that, the romantic bits between a minor girl and a man in his early 30’s are brought out well.
 Another highlight is the bonding between the father and son is told in a subtle manner".
 G. Ulaganathan of Deccan Herald wrote, "Director Hari is one of the young directors of Tamil cinema with great promise and in this film, he avoids unnecessary songs, vulgarity and dramatics.
 Instead, he concentrates on a neat screenplay and a script which extracts good performances from his artistes".